-1. Definitions:
+1. Definitions

 - a.
-Academic work: includes any paper, exam, essay, evaluation, project, or assignment, whether oral, in writing, in other media, in simulation or in clinical. - b.
+Academic work: includes any paper, exam, essay, evaluation, project, or assignment, whether oral, in writing, in other media, in simulation, or in clinical. - b.
 Academic dishonesty: the "misrepresentation by deception or by other fraudulent means" of individual/group academic work. - c.
+Artificial Intelligence (AI): is technology that enables computers and machines to simulate human intelligence and problem-solving capabilities. - d.
 Plagiarism: the submission of material that has been, entirely or in part, copied from or written by another person, without proper acknowledgement.
 All material, including information from the Internet, anonymous material, copyrighted material, published and unpublished material, and material used with permission, must be properly acknowledged.
-Both of the following require recognition with a reference/footnote or some other standard format for recognition: - 2.
-Direct quotation commonly identified by indentation, italics, quotation marks, or another standard format. - 3.
-Indirect quotation involves expressing an idea, concept, or interpretation that was obtained from another source. - 4.
-Expectations: - a.
-Students are responsible for being aware of and demonstrating behavior that is honest and ethical in their academic and clinical work. - b.
-Students are to complete assignments/exams individually unless directed otherwise by faculty. - c.
-Students are expected to use standard citation rules to identify any part or section of their assignment that is not original. - d.
-Students are to ask questions of faculty to clarify the collaboration expectations of any group work, if uncertain of guidelines. - e.
-Unauthorized distribution of copyrighted material may result in civil and/or criminal liabilities. - 5.
-Examples of Academic Dishonesty (the following list is not all-inclusive): - a.
-Plagiarism - b.
-Submitting the same work to more than one course - c.
-Submitting work purchased or acquired from another source, including another student - d.
-Collaborating improperly - e.
-Aiding or abetting another student's academic dishonesty, including sharing work with the intention of misrepresentation of said work as that of another student. - f.
-Copying or using unauthorized aids in exams/quizzes/reports, including electronic devices
+Both of the following require recognition with a reference/footnote or some other standard format for recognition: - a.
+Direct quotation commonly identified by indentation, italics, quotation marks, or another standard format. - b.
+Indirect quotation involves expressing an idea, concept, or interpretation that was obtained from another source.